xuyisen/xuyisen.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
+## About Me

 Hi!
-My name is Yisen Xu and I am currently working as a software developer at Alibaba Group in China.
-I completed my master's degree at the [School of Computer Science](http://cs.whu.edu.cn/) at [Wuhan University](https://www.whu.edu.cn/), where I was advised by Dr.[Jifeng Xuan](http://www.jifeng-xuan.com/).
-I also obtained my bachelor's degree in Software Engineering from the same university in 2019.

-During my academic journey, I developed a strong passion for research in the fields of software engineering, machine learning, deep learning, and mining software repositories.
-I am particularly interested in exploring innovative approaches to improve software quality and efficiency through the integration of these areas.
+My name is **Yisen Xu**, and I am currently pursuing a **Ph.D. in Software Engineering** at [Concordia University](https://www.concordia.ca/) in Canada.
+I am fortunate to be supervised by [Dr. Tse-Hsun (Peter) Chen](https://petertsehsun.github.io/) and [Dr. Jinqiu Yang](https://jinqiuyang.github.io/).
+My research interests focus on **Large Language Models for Software Engineering (LLM4SE)**, with an emphasis on **automated code refactoring**, **software quality enhancement**, and **performance-aware code optimization**.

+I received both my **M.Sc.** and **B.Eng.** degrees in **Software Engineering** from [Wuhan University](https://www.whu.edu.cn/), where I completed my master’s thesis under the supervision of [Dr. Jifeng Xuan](http://www.jifeng-xuan.com/).

+Prior to starting my Ph.D., I worked as a **software developer at Alibaba Group** in China, where I gained hands-on experience in **large-scale software development** and **system reliability engineering**.

+I am passionate about bridging the gap between machine intelligence and software engineering practice.
+My goal is to design intelligent tools that assist developers in writing better, faster, and more reliable code by leveraging the power of LLMs and software analytics.

 Publications
 ============